coreylowman/dfdx/README.md

 ### Gradient tape is not reference counted!

 Since all operations result in exactly 1 child, we can always move the gradient tape to the child of the last operation.
 This means we know exactly which tensor owns the gradient tape!

+*This gives users unprecedented control/precision over what tensors are recorded on the gradient tape!*

 One advanced use case requires that tensors be re-used multiple times in a computation graph.
 This can be handled by duplicating the tensor, and manually moving the gradient tape around.